 Try a new recipe

 ’Tis the season to indulge in those BBQ staples, e.g., mayonnaise-doused salads, s’mores and other appealing snacks.
 However, the fresh fruits and vegetables available at local grocery stores and farmers markets are at their prime.
 There are countless summer-healthy snack recipes available that will not only complement your summer menu, but also serve as healthy and lighter alternatives.
-You can find more information on healthy eats, plus recipes, on The Portland Clinic blog and in our Spring Newsletter.
+You can find more information on healthy eats, plus recipes, on The Portland Clinic blog.

 “Work out” a new fitness routine